carguel/chef-cookbook-ca-openldap/README.md

 ca\_openldap Chef Cookbook
 ==========================

+This cookbook provides several recipes to perform the following actions:
-Configures a node to be an OpenLDAP server or OpenLDAP client.
+* configure a node to be an OpenLDAP server or OpenLDAP client,
-Installs specific schema, creates a DIT, configures the PPolicy module, and populates the directory.
+* import specific schemas,
+* create a DIT,
+* configure the PPolicy module
+* enable TLS support
+* populate the directory.

 This cookbooks only supports OpenLDAP 2.4+, as it is based on the new on line configuration method.